Tutorial how to integrate n8n with Live Helper Chat

 This tutorial demonstrates how to integrate n8n workflow automation with Live Helper Chat to create an AI-powered chatbot using OpenAI.

-For a visual walkthrough of this integration process, you can watch our tutorial video on YouTube.
+Async flow for a visual walkthrough of this integration process, you can watch our tutorial video on YouTube.

 Prerequisites